(Continued from the previous text)

 Since it was Mr. An's second visit, he guided us in with ease.

-There is no bar counter, no liquor cabinet, and no other drinks; they only sell smoked beer in two varieties: one with a strong smoky flavor and one with a lighter taste.
-The beer is sold through a small window where you pay for it, and because the place is not large, most people drink their beer standing at the entrance or on the street outside.
+There is no bar counter, no wine cabinet, and no other drinks; they only sell smoked beer in two varieties: one with a strong smoky flavor and one light.
+The beer is served through a small window where you pay for it, and because the place is not large, most people drink their beer standing at the entrance or on the street outside.

 It felt like we had stepped into a European movie from the 17th or 18th century, traveling through a time tunnel.